-The RCM2 Module installs in the second position of the MP20.
-The main purpose of the RCM2 daughter board is to provide Caller ID decoders for use with the telephone company provided service over analog trunks.
-A secondary use of the RCM2 is to provide R2 MFC senders and receivers to the system although these are not used in the US.
-The system can support only one (1) RCM2 card.
+The RCM2 Module can only be installed in LOC1 and LOC2 of any LP40 card.
+The purpose of the RCM2 daughter board is to provide Caller ID decoders for use with that telephone company provided service over analog trunks.
+In addition the RCM provides R2 MFC senders and receivers.
+These are not used in the US.
+This is the same RCM2 daughter board used on the OfficeServ 500 and 7200 systems.